Obesity is not just a cosmetic problem but also a serious health hazard.

-- Waist circumference: If you have an "apple shape" — a "potbelly" or "spare tire" — you carry more fat in and around your abdominal organs.
-Fat in your abdomen increases your risk of many of the serious conditions associated with obesity.
+- Waist circumference: If you have an "apple shape" or a "potbelly" or "spare tire" it means that you carry more fat in and around your abdominal organs.
+Fat in your abdomen increases your risk to many serious conditions associated with obesity.
 Women's waist measurement should fall below 35 inches.
 Men's should be less than 40 inches.
-If you have a large waist circumference, talk to your doctor about weight loss.
+If you have a large waist circumference, then talk to your doctor about weight loss.

 4) Q: How is obesity treated?

 A: The treatment of obesity needs to be long-term; it cannot be short-term.
-Weight loss should be gradual, and careful follow-up is necessary to prevent rebound weight gain.
+Weight loss should be gradual and careful follow-up is necessary to prevent rebound weight gain.
 Changing behavior and lifestyle are the only ways to change a person's weight permanently.
 These changes focus on gradual and permanent changes in eating and exercise habits.
-There are six ways you can change your behavior and lifestyle that will help you maintain weight loss:
+There are six ways through which you can change your behaviour and lifestyle that will help you maintain weight loss.